 Utterly delightful, if you don’t mind the usual limp Disney spirituality and shameless cultural appropriations (not to mention Lin-Manuel Miranda’s shockingly insipid lyrics and melodies).
 Funny and thrilling, not to mention self-aware in the mold of Hercules and The Emperor’s New Groove, and so much more satisfying than Disney’s more celebrated 2016 release Zootopia.

 And that’s a wrap for the 2016 movie year!
 As of December 21, I watched 354 movies in the calendar year of 2016, and 205 of them were list/ballot-eligible releases.
-That’s a lot, but there were still many well-reviewed and/or intriguing films that I failed to watch before deadline, including:
+That’s a lot, but there were still many well-reviewed or intriguing films that I failed to watch before the deadline, including:

-Silence; (GRADE: A-) Allied; Miss Sloane; Gold; Patriots Day; (GRADE: B) Rules Don’t Apply; (GRADE: B) Passengers; (GRADE: B-) The Light Between Oceans; (GRADE: C-) Newtown; Voyage of Time; The Age of Shadows; The Alchemist Cookbook; Closet Monster; Creepy; The Eyes of My Mother; The Innocents; Happy Hour; London Road; One More Time with Feeling; Operation Avalanche; (GRADE: C) Under the Shadow; and many more.
+Silence; (GRADE: A-) Allied; (GRADE: B) Miss Sloane; Gold; (GRADE: C) Patriots Day; (GRADE: B) Rules Don’t Apply; (GRADE: B) Passengers; (GRADE: B-) The Light Between Oceans; (GRADE: C-) Newtown; Voyage of Time; The Age of Shadows; The Alchemist Cookbook; Closet Monster; Creepy; The Eyes of My Mother; The Innocents; Happy Hour; London Road; One More Time with Feeling; Operation Avalanche; (GRADE: C) Under the Shadow; and many more.

 I did as thorough a job as possible catching up with 2016 releases, and even though I felt like it was a down year at the movies overall, I’m happy with my top 10 list.
-And yet it’s still quite possible that an even better top 10 could have been pulled just from that above list of unseen titles.
-It’s really quite humbling, and an important reminder that no matter how much we think we know, there is always so much left to learn.
+And yet it’s still entirely possible that an even better top 10 could have been pulled just from that above list of unseen titles.
+It’s quite humbling, and an important reminder that no matter how much we think we know, there is always so much left to learn.
 Onward to 2017!

 Categories: e street film society